Shopify image optimization is something you can’t underestimate. Even the smallest Shopify stores feature many product and collection images.

 Instead of a random img-79865.png or 234-g23453-fs.jpg, aim for a descriptive title, such as mens-dress-shoe-aqua-color.jpg.

-Regardless of what your store specializes in, a part of your audience gets there using their mobile devices.
-With Google having a mobile-first approach, you want them to have a seamless experience and serving responsive images is indispensable.
+Regardless of what your store specializes in, a part of your audience visits your website using their mobile devices.
+With Google having a mobile-first approach, you want users to have a seamless experience, and serving responsive images is indispensable.

 Ensuring your images adjust to the size of the screen is rather straightforward – you need to use a modern and responsive Shopify theme and it will do the job for you.
 These themes automatically generate blocks of HTML that instruct browsers to load specific image sizes based on the device.

-Answer these questions when before you approach a new image:
+Answer these questions before you approach a new image:

 Based on your answers, decide on the proportions, angles, and other image characteristics.
 As a matter of fact, we've created a nice guide on taking great product images with your smartphone – make sure to follow it and see the results.

-This is a more technical step, but it is important for you if you use a lot of carousels, image pop-ups or galleries on your site.
-The problem is that while they elevate your customer experience, images shown in this way can easily be missed by Google.
+This is a more technical step, but it is important if you use a lot of carousels, image pop-ups, or galleries on your site.
+The problem is that while they elevate your customer experience, images shown in this way can be easily missed by Google.

 A good solution for this is to create a separate sitemap just for your images.
 Sitemaps show Google what is on your site and ensure every part of your site is crawled – in other words, it will all count towards your SEO effort.